ory/hydra/docs/install.md

 Let's dive into the various settings:

-* `--link ory-hydra-example--postgres:postgres` connects this instance to postgres.
-Attention, this feature will be deprecated in docker in the future.
+* `--network hydraguide` connects this instance to the network and makes it possible to connect to the PostgreSQL database.
 * `-p 9000:4444` exposes ORY Hydra on `https://localhost:9000/`.
 * `-e SYSTEM_SECRET=$SYSTEM_SECRET` sets the system secret environment variable **(required)**.
 * `-e DATABASE_URL=$DATABASE_URL` sets the database url environment variable **(required)**.